ilazarte/cljx-start/README.md

 Several lein aliases have been created for convenience, I typically use lein dev and forget the rest.

-    lein rhino ; start a cljs repl that does not contain the project source lein once ; preprocess cljx into clj and cljs and build once lein auto ; setup auto building of cljx into clj and cljs lein clean ; clean the output directories of all generated and build targets lein server ; launch ring in server mode (pops up browser) lein headless ; launch ring in server headless mode (does not popup browser) lein dev ; the grand enchilada, launch cljx/cljsbuild in auto mode and popup a server
+    lein clean ; clean the output directories of all generated and build targets (does not delete figwheel output) lein once ; preprocess cljx into clj and cljs and build once lein auto ; start cljx and cljsbuild auto (useful for lib versions) lein dev ; start headless, start cljx auto, and run figwheel (browse to localhost:8080)

-## Plans
+## TODO

-Looking into including figwheel potentially, maybe gorilla repl as well but refreshing ring cljs/clj is on by default.
-As far as testing goes, most likely will adapt clojure.test/clojurescript.test due to similarly but investigation is pending.
+1. look into figwheel cleaning.  is it even necessary and if so what is the best way from lein cli.
+2. investigate testing integration for both clj and cljs.
+3. begin implementing various scenarios webapp, lib, script etc.

 ## License

-Copyright © 2014 ilazarte Released under the Eclipse Public License, the same as Clojure.
+Copyright ï¿½ 2014 ilazarte Released under the Eclipse Public License, the same as Clojure.